KingLearned/ChatMore-App/README.md

 ## Task and How To Use The App
 You can visit the App Online @<a href="wwww.chatmoreapp.onrender.com">wwww.chatmoreapp.onrender.com</a>
--   Create an a user if you have none || Login after creating a user
+-   Create a user if you have none || Login after creating a user
 -   Add Friends from "community"
 -   Start conversiation with friends or chat with friends in a group